 Affiliate marketers on the other hand only get paid when they produce sales or actions that qualify for a bounty.

-Compensation for affiliates is typically commission or a bounty.
+Compensation is typically commission or a bounty.

 This type of compensation is a percentage of the sales the affiliate generates.

 For example, an outdoor equipment company may pay 10% on all sales.

 Jim has a blog and a social media following that focuses on outdoor pursuits.

 He writes some articles on camping and hiking.